Side-by-side comparison of a foundation jack vs a house support jack.

 Seeing support jacks get installed can be impressive.
 It’s a precise process that involves carefully lifting and securing sections of your home.
 While the exact steps depend on your home’s specific needs, the goal is always the same: to provide stable, long-lasting support.
 This is definitely not a weekend DIY project; it requires specialized equipment and a deep understanding of structural engineering to get it right.
 A professional team ensures the job is done safely and effectively, protecting your home from further damage.

-The Professional Installation Process
+A Look at the Professional Installation Process

 First, our team will prepare the site, which usually means excavating small areas under your home to create a solid base for the jacks.
 We then strategically place multiple support jacks in the crawl space or basement.
 It’s not about using one jack to lift everything at once.
 Instead, we use a system of jacks to distribute the load evenly and gently raise the sagging floor joists or beams back to their original position.
 This methodical approach prevents stress on your home’s structure.
 Once everything is level, we complete the crawl space repair by installing permanent supports to ensure your home remains stable for years to come.